Single-particle spectral function of fractional quantum anomalous Hall states: Parton construction

 with $\varphi= 2\pi/3$.
 The basis lattice vectors are given by $\mathbf{a}_{1/2} = a_M (\pm \sqrt{3}, 1)/2$ and $\mathbf{a}_3 = - (\mathbf{a}_1 + \mathbf{a}_2)$.
 In Fig.~\ref{fig:Partons}(b), we show the parton bands and their corresponding Chern numbers.
 Note that we consider states with hole doping and, as a consequence, fill the parton bands from above with holes.
 For $\nu = -1/3$, only a single parton band is filled, with Chern number $C=-1$ for all three parton flavors.
 Conversely, for $\nu=-2/3$, two bands are filled for each parton species.
 The filled bands for the two partons with charge $e^*=2e/3$ have total Chern number $C=-1$, while the filled bands for the single parton with charge $e^*=-e/3$ have total Chern number $C=+2$. \\

 For a generic Jain state at a filling of $\nu = - n /(2 p n + 1)$, each hole fractionalizes into $2p+1$ partons.
-The expression Eq.~\eqref{eq:parton_conv_SF_main} for the spectral function $\mathcal{A}_\Gamma(\kk, \omega)$ discussed in the main text for $p=1$ generalizes for general positive integers $p$ as follows
+Equation~\eqref{eq:parton_conv_SF_main} for the spectral function $\mathcal{A}_\Gamma(\kk, \omega)$ discussed in the main text for $p=1$ generalizes for general positive integers $p$ as follows:

-with $\qb_0 \equiv 0$, $\qb_{2p+1} \equiv \kk$, $\eps_0 \equiv 0$ and $\eps_{2p+1} \equiv \Omega$.
+with $\qb_0 \equiv 0$, $\qb_{2p+1} \equiv \kk$, $\eps_0 \equiv 0$, and $\eps_{2p+1} \equiv \Omega$.